-If you are looking for a Bible study for your small group, I encourage you to consider Let’s Run!
-Running the Race with Faith and Perseverance or Inside Out: How Intimacy with Jesus Changes Everything.
+If you are looking for a Bible study for your small group, I encourage you to consider Living Faith: A Study of Hebrews 11 or Inside Out and Upside Down: How Intimacy with Jesus Changes Everything.

 Here’s a little more about each of them:

 Living Faith is a 6-week study of some men and women in the Bible whom God commended for their faith.
 As we look at their lives, we see that they weren’t perfect; they were normal people, just like you and me.
 But they believed God.
 They ran their race with faith and perseverance, and their lives encourage us to do the same.
 This study will help your ladies uncover the truths of God’s Word and apply them to their own lives.

 - Faith and Worship